by Sean Marten & Chris Baumgartner

 I don’t know, this feels like Powers Boothe should be in this scene.

-Powers Allen Boothe is an American actor who won an Emmy for playing Jim Jones in the CBS TV movie Guyana Tragedy: The Story of Jim Jones; he also played detective Philip Marlowe in a series of films on HBO in the 1980s.
+Powers Allen Boothe (1948-2017) was an American actor who won an Emmy for playing Jim Jones in the CBS TV movie Guyana Tragedy: The Story of Jim Jones; he also played detective Philip Marlowe in a series of films on HBO in the 1980s.
 More recently, he played Cy Tolliver on the HBO drama Deadwood and the corrupt Senator Roark in the Sin City films.

 Sharpened bamboo sticks on the bottom were a nice touch.
 Ow.